asia-morgenstern/college-projects/README.md

 Completed in CS 152 Principles of Computer Science II (1st Year Spring) | Project 3

 ## Sudoku Solver
-Solves a sudoku puzzle using backtracking.
+Solves a Sudoku puzzle using backtracking.
 Written in Java.

 Completed in CS 152 Principles of Computer Science II (1st Year Spring) | Project 2